 Human activities result in emissions of four principal GHGs: carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O) and the halocarbons (a group of gases containing fluorine, chlorine, and bromine).
 These gases are long-lived and accumulate in the atmosphere, causing concentrations to increase with time.
 Significant increases in all of these gases have occurred in the industrial era.
-All of these increases are attributable to human activities, as described below and shown in Table CAP-2.3
+All of these increases are attributable to human activities, as described below and shown in Table CAP-1.

-- Carbon Dioxide.
+- ✓ Carbon Dioxide.
 Carbon dioxide has increased from fossil fuel use in transportation; building heating and cooling; utilities; and manufacturing.
 Deforestation releases CO2 and reduces its uptake by plants.
-CO2 is also released in natural processes such as the decay of plant matter. - Methane.
+CO2 is also released in natural processes such as the decay of plant matter. - ✓ Methane.
 Methane has increased as a result of human activities related to agriculture, natural gas distribution, and landfills.
 CH4 is also released from natural processes that occur, for example, in wetlands.
-CH4 concentrations are not currently increasing in the atmosphere because growth rates have leveled off over the last two decades, but current atmospheric levels are approximately three times higher than the pre-industrial period.
-CH4 has an influence on climate ("global warming potential" or GWP) 25 times that of CO2 (Intergovernmental Panel on Climate Change or IPCC, 2007). - Nitrous Oxide.
+CH4 concentrations are approximately three times higher than the pre-industrial period.
+CH4 has an influence on climate ("global warming potential" or GWP) 25 times that of CO2 (Intergovernmental Panel on Climate Change or IPCC, 2007). - ✓ Nitrous Oxide.
 Nitrous oxide is emitted by human activities such as fertilizer use and fossil fuel burning.
 Natural processes in soils and the oceans also release N2O.
-N2O has a GWP 298 times that of CO2 (IPCC, 2007). - Halocarbon Gas.
+N2O has a GWP 298 times that of CO2 (IPCC, 2007). - ✓ Halocarbon Gas.
 Increases in halocarbon gas concentrations are primarily due to human activities, though natural processes are also a small source.
 Principal halocarbons include the chlorofluorocarbons (e.g., CFC-11 and CFC-12), which were used extensively as refrigerants and in other industrial processes before their presence in the atmosphere was found to cause stratospheric ozone depletion.
 The abundance of chlorofluorocarbon gases is decreasing as a result of international regulations designed to protect the ozone layer.
 These gases, however, have GWPs many hundreds or thousands of times that of CO2 (IPCC, 2007).

-$^{^3}$ Climate scientists and planners use CO_2 as a basis for measuring the strength of other GHGs.
-So if CO_2 is assigned a value of "one" in terms of its global warming potential in a 100-year period, then CH_4 , for example, would be assigned a value of 25, signifying that it has 25 times the global warming potential of CO_2 .
-CO_2 equivalent (or CO_2 e) then, is a measure of the global warming potential of a GHG indexed against CO_2 .
+$^{^1}$ Climate scientists and planners use CO2 as a basis for measuring the strength of other GHGs.
+So if CO2 is assigned a value of "one" in terms of its global warming potential in a 100-year period, then CH4, for example, would be assigned a value of 25, signifying that it has 25 times the global warming potential of CO2.
+CO2 equivalent (or CO2e) then, is a measure of the global warming potential of a GHG indexed against CO2.

-Table CAP-2 PRINCIPAL GREENHOUSE GASES
+Table CAP-1 PRINCIPAL GREENHOUSE GASES